Prince Johann Georg of Hohenzollern

-Prince Johann Georg of Hohenzollern (Johann Georg Carl Leopold Eitel-Friedrich Meinrad Maria Hubertus Michael; 31 July 1932 – 2 March 2016) was a German prince, and through his marriage to Princess Birgitta of Sweden, was brother-in-law of King Carl XVI Gustaf of Sweden.
+Prince Johann Georg of Hohenzollern (Johann Georg Carl Leopold Eitel-Friedrich Meinrad Maria Hubertus Michael; 31 July 1932 – 2 March 2016) was a German prince, and through his marriage to Princess Birgitta of Sweden, was the brother-in-law of King Carl XVI Gustaf of Sweden.

-Prince Johann Georg was the sixth child of Frederick, Prince of Hohenzollern (Heiligendamm 30 August 1891 – Krauchenwies 6 February 1965) and his wife Princess Margarete Karola of Saxony (Dresden 24 January 1900 – Freiburg im Breisgau 16 October 1962).
+Prince Johann Georg was the sixth child of Frederick, Prince of Hohenzollern, and Princess Margarete Karola of Saxony.

-Biography

-Family
+Early life

 The House of Hohenzollern also produced rulers of the Kingdom of Romania.
 King Carol I of Romania was the first king of Romania born as a Prince of Hohenzollern-Sigmaringen.
 He was followed by his nephew Ferdinand I of Romania (1865–1927), who was adopted as heir in 1889 by his uncle and succeeded as King in 1914 upon his uncle's death.
 Ferdinand became the father of King Carol II of Romania and grandfather of Michael I of Romania (1921–2017), the last reigning member of the Royal Family of Romania.

-Johann Georg, known as "Hansi", had six siblings: